 High impact service providers described their plans for improving services for customers in annual action plans, using templates provided by OMB for each fiscal year (see table 2 for excerpts from OMB's action plan template for fiscal year 2024).
-Executive Order 14058 identified options for these providers to consider when developing these plans, such as by improving forms and digital experiences, reducing administrative burden, and increasing the accessibility of services.23
+Executive Order 14058 identified options for these providers to consider when developing these plans, such as by improving forms and digital experiences, reducing administrative burden, and increasing the accessibility of services.

-Table 2: Excerpts from the Office of Management and Budget's High Impact Service Provider Action Plan Template, Fisc cal Year 2024
+Table 2: Excerpts from the Office of Management and Budget's High Impact Service Provider Action Plan Template, Fiscal Year 2024

-Title of Action Title of Action information Service Improvement (e.g., digitizing a paper form or analog task, redesigning or improving a service, website, or digital service, piloting a new program, conducting customer research to inform service improvement prioritization, etc.) Type of Improvement Type of Improvement Capacity Building (e.g., establishing a program or team, expanding or sustaining staff, delivering internal training, investing in testing or feedback tools, investing in IT systems or solutions, etc.) Brief Action Description and Desired Impact [Free response] (For action descriptions: if a service improvement, what are you improving and how?
+Title of Action: Type of Improvement ☐ Service Improvement (e.g., digitizing a paper form or analog task, redesigning or improving a service, website, or digital service, piloting a new program, conducting customer research to inform service improvement prioritization, etc.) □ Capacity Building (e.g., establishing a program or team, expanding or sustaining staff, delivering internal training, investing in testing or feedback tools, investing in IT systems or solutions, etc.) Brief Action Description and Desired Impact [Free response] (For action descriptions: if a service improvement, what are you improving and how?
 Desired impact should be framed in plain language, e.g., "if successful, we will reduce the time to apply by XX minutes.")
 Current State [Free response] (What problem are you solving?
 What data/customer feedback informed the shaping of this opportunity for improvement?
 What resources (if any) are currently dedicated to this effort?)
+What Will You Do to Accomplish This Milestone/Activities Action?
+Date/Quarter Notes Key Operational Performance Measures [Free response] (What does success look like for this action?
+E.g., X% of services completed in XX minutes or less, X% of applications completed using the online app, etc.) How Will You Know this Action Worked?
+[Free response]